 - Suicidality is a reaction to precipitating events (e.g., exam failure, relationship difficulties), particularly if the patient’s view of situation has changed since coming to emergency department

 - Plan/method and intent have low lethality

 - Patient has stable and supportive living situation

 - Patient is able to cooperate with recommendation for follow-up, with treater contacted, if possible, if patient is currently in treatment

 Outpatient treatment may be more beneficial than hospitalization…

-Patient has chronic suicidal ideation and/or self injury without prior medically serious attempts, if a safe and supportive living situation is available and outpatient psychiatric care is ongoing
+If patient has chronic suicidal ideation and/or self injury without prior medically serious attempts, and if a safe and supportive living situation is available and outpatient psychiatric care is ongoing

 Current evidence-based treatments for reducing suicide risk include medication, brain stimulation techniques, and psychotherapy.
 Some newer treatments can be very helpful for those who have been struggling with depression that has not responded to other treatments or who need rapid treatment intervention.
 As all treatments can have side effects, clinicians use a risk-benefit estimation to guide treatment.